Villa Beer

 Foto: Studio Huger

-The Villa Beer Foundation has a collection of objects by Josef Frank from the estate of Johannes Spalt, which is kept in an air-conditioned archive room.
+The Villa Beer Foundation also has a collection of objects by Josef Frank from the estate of Johannes Spalt, housed in a climate-controlled archive space and to be expanded in the future.